The CFC Guide to Food Aid Resources

 This website offers the opportunity to buy “ugly produce” — fruits and vegetables that are misshapen or undersized, but otherwise perfectly good — at discount prices.
 There are two pickup locations within a five-minute walk of campus!
 See their website or this CTV News article and video for more information.

-You can also download the Too Good to Go app to access surplus food from local stores.
+Get surprise bags of unsold food from restaurants, cafés, and bakeries at a steep discount.
+You save money and help prevent food waste.
+You can download the Too Good to Go app for free to access surplus food from local stores.